 Disposing waste is mess and hassle-free

-Would you make the effort and separate your organics?
+Would you make an effort and separate your organics?

 Would that make you do the right thing?